Phil Harris

-Wonga Philip "Phil" Harris (June 24, 1904 – August 11, 1995) was an American actor, comedian, bandleader, and musician.
+Wonga Philip Harris (June 24, 1904 – August 11, 1995) was an American actor, comedian, bandleader, and musician.
 He was an orchestra leader and a pioneer in radio situation comedy, first with The Jack Benny Program, then in The Phil Harris-Alice Faye Show in which he co-starred with his wife, singer-actress Alice Faye, for eight years.
 Harris is also noted for his voice acting in animated films.
 As a voice actor, he voiced Baloo in The Jungle Book (1967), Thomas O'Malley in The Aristocats (1970), Little John in Robin Hood (1973), and Patou in Rock-a-Doodle (1991).
 As a singer, he recorded a number one novelty hit record, "The Thing" (1950).

 Early life and career

 Harris was born in Linton, Indiana, on June 24, 1904 and grew up in Nashville.
 He identified as a Southerner.
 His hallmark song was "That's What I Like About the South".
 He had a trace of a Southern accent and in later years made self-deprecating jokes over the air about his heritage.
 His parents were circus performers.
 His father, a tent bandleader, gave him his first job as a drummer with the circus band.

-Harris' unusual first name "Wonga," is said to derive from a Cherokee word meaning "messenger of fleet" or, perhaps more accurately translated, "fast messenger".
+Harris' unusual first name, "Wonga", is said to derive from a Cherokee word meaning "messenger of fleet" or, perhaps more accurately translated, "fast messenger".
 He began his music career as a drummer in San Francisco, in the mid-1920s playing drums in the Henry Halstead Big Band Orchestra.
 He formed an orchestra with Carol Lofner in the latter 1920s beginning a long engagement at the St. Francis Hotel in San Francisco.
 (Note: Billed as "Carol Laughner and his Palm Court Orchestra", they played in Melbourne, Australia from November 1926 to October 1927.)
 In the 1930s, Lofner and Harris recorded swing music for Victor Records, Columbia Records, Decca Records, and Vocalion Records.
 The partnership ended by 1932, and Harris led a band in Los Angeles for which he was the singer and bandleader.